-Sectigo's TSA is connected to some UTC(k) laboratories as their primary time source and all are stratum 1.
+Sectigo's TSA is connected to UTC(k) laboratories as primary time sources.
 These include laboratories around the world, such as the NIST (US), the NICT (JP), the BEV (AT) and the AOS (PL).
-Sectigo is including more NTP endpoints from these UTC(k) laboratories from time to time to get a better and synchronized accuracy of the time.
+Sectigo is including multiple NTP endpoints from these UTC(k) laboratories, and other sources from time to time, to get a better accuracy of time.